 The DEEP Wildlife Division and the Friends of Sessions Woods

-are sponsoring a kid's art contest for 2013 Year of the Snake.
-All children from kindergarten through fifth grade are eligible to enter an original drawing, painting, or sketch of a snake species that can be found in Connecticut (see list of eligible snakes below).
-The winning entries will be announced during Snake Day
+sponsored a kid's art contest for 2013 Year of the Snake.
+All children from kindergarten through fifth grade were eligible to enter an original drawing, painting, or sketch of a snake species that can be found in Connecticut (see list of eligible snakes below).
+All of the submitted artwork, including the winning entries, were on display during Snake Day

 at the Sessions Woods Conservation Education Center

 on June 23, 2013.
 View a slideshow of the winning entries